 As an international company with suppliers ranging from multinational corporations to single-family companies, we continue to advance our efforts in diversifying our suppliers.
 We engage with local and national organizations committed to the advancement of minority-owned and woman-owned businesses.
 We encourage our team members to advocate for small businesses and businesses owned by women, minorities or other disadvantaged groups, when pursuing new business.
 In addition, we cultivate mentorships with leaders of disadvantaged businesses.

 Bama recognizes certifications from the National Minority Supplier Development Council (NMSDC), both Certification I and Certification II, and the Women’s Business Enterprise National Council.
 For federal government procurement opportunities, Bama recognizes certifications from the Small Business Administration.

 In 1997, we began tracking and reporting how much we spend with minority-owned businesses.
-We are pleased to say that we direct approximately 7.4 percent of our purchasing expenditures to minority or women-owned businesses.
-In 2013, we spent more than $4,500,000 with women-and minority-owned enterprises.
+We are pleased to report that for 2019 we directed approximately 4.2 percent of our total purchasing expenditures to minority or women-owned businesses.

 In addition to recognizing certified diverse suppliers, Bama is also a certified diversity supplier.
 Bama certifications and memberships include: McDonald’s Women Leadership Network, WNBC, Certification in Enterprise National Council, Committee of C200, and the Women’s Foodservice Forum.